Richmond Golf Club

 The Richmond Golf Club is a private golf club whose 18-hole course now occupies the historic Sudbrook Park adjacent to Richmond Park, in Petersham, south west London.
-The Grade I listed building, Sudbrook House, in the park, is now the clubhouse.
+The Grade I listed building Sudbrook House is now the clubhouse.

 History

 The Club was founded in February 1891, at a meeting at the Greyhound Hotel in Richmond.
 It briefly leased a course at Old Deer Park, before moving to Sudbrook Park in Petersham, where it has been located ever since.

 Without a clubhouse initially, the members met in the Fox and Duck public house, which they also used for the changing rooms, before obtaining the lease of Sudbrook Park and House in 1898.

 German bombs fell on the course in 1940.
 The club made temporary rules to accommodate this.

 Golfing and competitions

 The club runs a full schedule of friendly and competitive golfing activities.
 It still runs competitions dating back to the first days of the club, of which notable competitions include: